 If you want to make your bathtub or shower safer, I recommend you check out this mat on Amazon: it has a lot of positive reviews and it comes in different colors and sizes so you can choose the one that suits your needs best.

 First of all, I would like to point out that I wouldn’t replace floor tiles just to make them less slippery.
-I think it’s only a reasonable choice if your tiles are old, damaged, or if you don’t like them anymore and you’re planning to replace them anyway.
+I think it’s only a reasonable choice if your tiles are old or damaged, or if you don’t like them anymore and you’re planning to replace them anyway.

 As you can see, you can make your slippery tile floor safe quite easily, even if you’re on a budget.
 If you want to use rugs, make sure you opt for non-slip ones.
 As an alternative, you can place non-slip pads underneath your old rugs or use a hot glue gun to make them slip-resistant.
 Using rugs that are properly secured to the floor is the fastest and easiest way to make your bathroom and kitchen tile floor less slippery.

 A simpler method is using anti-slip treads on your smooth surfaces.
 They are inexpensive and can be installed within minutes.
 These treads significantly increase the traction of smooth surfaces so they effectively prevent sudden falls and slips, which is particularly important for the elderly.